 The 5 C scoring method can be adapted to your industry and overall channel strategy.
 It is not a one-size-fits-all solution.

-A savvy channel manager who is in tune with their partner community will know if it is easier to increase the number of transactions or the average deal size.
+A savvy channel manager in tune with their partner community will know if increasing the number of transactions or the average deal size is easier.

 The harder it is to change a factor, the more critical the top quintiles may be.

-The goal is to weight the three FRY components of the contribution score based on how well you know your partner community.
-Keep those factors in mind as you weight capability, coverage, and commitment scores.
+The goal is to weigh the three FRY components of the contribution score based on how well you know your partner community.
+Remember those factors as you weigh capability, coverage, and commitment scores.

 While customer usage should translate to revenues for a company, consumption measures something subtly different from sales velocity.

-Consumption focuses on how good a partner is managing customer acquisition costs and customer lifetime value.
-In the world of cloud sales and SaaS, this is commonly referred to as negative churn.
+Consumption focuses on how well a partner manages customer acquisition costs and lifetime value.
+This is commonly referred to as negative churn in cloud sales and SaaS.
 (Negative churn is an interesting term.
-We are generally conditioned to believe that “negative” is a bad thing.
-As anyone familiar with a subscription business will tell you, negative churn is precisely the opposite.
+We are generally conditioned to believe that “negative” is bad.
+As anyone familiar with a subscription business will tell you, negative churn is the opposite.
 It is the dynamo behind what makes a subscription model work as a growth engine.)

 Consumption looks at existing customers and factors in three main areas: upselling the customer, cross-selling the customer, and customer expansion.